mdaser/pine64/u-boot/README.md

 * kernel: a64/Image
 * device tree: a64/sun50i-a64-pine64-plus.dtb
-* initial RAF disk: a64/initramfs-linux.img
+* initial RAM disk: a64/initramfs-linux.img

-The NFS is running on **192.168.1.5** and _TBD_
+The NFS server is running on **192.168.1.5** and _TBD_

-The NFS server provides the full root fle system of the device.
+The NFS server provides the full root file system of the device.

 Please note, all the component may be derived from a distribution image or built with **buildroot**.